Present Continuous Tense - Usage & Explanation

 now, right now, just now, at the moment, at this moment, at the present, at the present time, at present, today, this week/month/year, this term, temporarily, nowadays, these days, for the time being.

-To describe actions occurring at the moment of speaking.
+To describe actions happening now, at the moment of speaking.

 I am listening to music.